Your role in reducing health inequalities

 - Training the workforce to understand their role in reducing inequalities.

 - Having effective partnerships across sectors.

 - Procurement and commissioning processes.

 One publication is for staff working in NHSScotland and the other is for Health and Social Care Partnerships.

 What works and what doesn't

 Our Health Inequalities Policy Review sets out what works, and does not work, to reduce health inequalities.
-You can download the Health Inequalities Policy Review below.

 - Tackling health inequalities requires a combination of action to undo the fundamental causes, prevent the harmful wider environmental influences and mitigate (make less harmful) the negative impact on individuals.